Heart-Healthy Diet: Top Foods to Prevent Heart Disease

 Understanding Heart Disease and Its Link to Diet

-What is Heart Disease?
+What Is Heart Disease?

 How Diet Impacts Heart Health

-In contrast, a balanced, nutrient-rich diet can:
+In contrast, a heart-supportive diet has profound protective effects.
+Nutrient-rich foods can:

-• Lower cholesterol and triglycerides
+• Lower LDL cholesterol and triglycerides through healthy fats, fiber, and antioxidants.

 Key Nutrients for a Healthy Heart